aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: closed

-      Read-only property, ``True`` if :meth:`close` has been called of :const:`~aiohttp.WSMsgType.close` message has been received from peer.
+      Read-only property, ``True`` if :meth:`close` has been called of :const:`~aiohttp.WSMsgType.CLOSE` message has been received from peer.

    .. attribute:: protocol